alexisakers/MLMOJI/Data-Model/README.md

 Open a shell in the `Training`  folder.

 Run the `prepare.sh` script to download the dependencies and prepare the images.
-If you do not want to perform data augmentation (which requires high CPU resources), you can edit the `input/normalize` script to use the `input/training-data` folder instead of  `input/augmented`.
+If you do not want to perform data augmentation (which requires high CPU resources), you can edit the `input/normalize.sh` script to use the `input/training-data` folder instead of  `input/augmented`.

-Once the `input/normalized` folder is filled with the normalized images, you can run the `retrain.sh` script to trai create the Core ML model.
+Once the `input/normalized` folder is filled with the normalized images, you can run the `retrain.sh` script to  create the Core ML model.
 This can take around half an hour, depending on your computer's capabilities.

 The  `EmojiSketches.coreml` model file in this directory will be updated when training has completed.